V4Fire/Core/src/core/object/watch/README.md

 2. The assessors' based engine doesn't watch newly added elements.
    To add watching for these properties, use `set/unset` methods from a watcher to add or remove elements by a path.

+3. To watch invoking of mutating methods, like `add` or `delete`, the watcher wraps the original methods of the passed object.

 ## How it works?

 The module provides a function to watch changes.
 It takes an object to watch, optionally some watching options,